 In today’s threat landscape, businesses are constantly at risk of being targeted by a cyberattack.
 Adopting a zero trust security model could be a wise decision from a cybersecurity point of view.

 With the increasing acceptance of the zero trust framework, there has also been an increase in misinformation surrounding it, fueled mainly by security vendors vying to sell their products.
-In this blog, we will discuss the top zero trust myths and how an IT service provider can ease the transition toward zero trust security.
+This blog will discuss the top zero trust myths and how an IT service provider can ease the transition toward zero trust security.

 Let’s take a quick look at the four common myths surrounding the zero trust framework and dispel them with facts: